What Is the CPA Exam?

 The CPA (Certified Public Accountant) exam is a four-section professional licensing exam administered by the American Institute of Certified Public Accountants (AICPA) and the National Association of State Boards of Accountancy (NASBA).
 It uses a Core + Discipline structure: three Core sections (AUD, FAR, REG) that all candidates must pass, plus one Discipline section (BAR, ISC, or TCP) chosen by the candidate.
 Each section requires a score of 75 to pass, and all sections must be completed within an 18-month rolling window (AICPA).

-The CPA license is the foundational credential for the accounting profession.
-It is required for signing audit opinions, and it is the most widely recognized accounting qualification in the United States.
+The CPA license is the foundation of the accounting profession.
+You need it to sign audit opinions, and it is the most widely recognized accounting qualification in the United States.

 Quick Facts